-Our second most advanced proprietary drug candidate, etirinotecan pegol (NKTR-102), is a next-generation topoisomerase I inhibitor.
-NKTR-102 is currently being evaluated as a single-agent therapy in a Phase 3 open-label, randomized, multicenter clinical study in patients with metastatic breast cancer.
+Our second most advanced proprietary drug candidate, etirinotecan pegol (formerly known as NKTR-102), is a next-generation topoisomerase I inhibitor.
+Etirinotecan pegol is currently being evaluated as a single-agent therapy in a Phase 3 open-label, randomized, multicenter clinical study in patients with metastatic breast cancer.
 This Phase 3 clinical study, which we call the BEACON study (BrEAst Cancer Outcomes with NKTR-102), is scheduled to enroll approximately 840 patients with metastatic breast cancer that have previously received treatment with an anthracycline, a taxane, and capecitabine.
-The BEACON study will require a substantial investment over the next two and one-half years.
-In November 2012, NKTR-102 was designated by the FDA as a Fast Track development program for the treatment of patients with locally recurrent or metastatic breast cancer progressing after treatment with an anthracycline, a taxane, and capecitabine.
-We are also in the process of completing an expanded Phase 2 clinical study for NKTR-102 in patients with platinum-resistant ovarian cancer.
-We are currently in the process of continuing patient follow-up activities as well as compiling and performing verification procedures on the data we have to date.
-Final results from this study and communication with government health authorities in both the United States and EU will guide our future development and regulatory strategy for NKTR-102 in ovarian cancer.
-In addition, a Phase 2 clinical study for NKTR-102 in patients with metastatic colorectal cancer is still enrolling patients.
+We completed enrollment in the BEACON study in late July 2013.
+The BEACON study will require a substantial investment over the next two years.
+We have completed an expanded Phase 2 clinical study for etirinotecan pegol in patients with platinum-resistant ovarian cancer.
+We are currently in the process of finalizing the data in furtherance of planned meetings with health authorities in 2013 which will guide our future development and regulatory strategy for etirinotecan pegol in ovarian cancer.
+In addition, a Phase 2 clinical study for etirinotecan pegol in patients with metastatic colorectal cancer is still open for enrollment.